 If nothing else, Mitch Satalof, our CEO, must have a keen sense of timing.
-After over 20 years in the music industry, Mitch transitioned to recruiting when he sensed the end of the music industry due to the emergence of MP3.
-After a short time recruiting in Telecom, he became concerned with that industry’s stability and decided to build his own agency recruiting and placing attorneys.
+After over 20 years in the music industry, Mitch Satalof, Juris Placements’ CEO, transitioned to recruiting when he sensed the end of the brick and mortar music industry due to the emergence of MP3 and the eventual “mothership to end user” delivery system.
+He moved into recruiting in Telecom, but he became concerned with that industry’s stability and decided in 2000 to build his own agency recruiting and placing attorneys.

-After a number of years recruiting in all practice areas, Mitch’s background in negotiating agreements in the music business was likely the fulcrum for his attraction to the world of Intellectual Property, which is where he spends the majority of his time.
-While JPI places people in all practice areas, much of Mitch's time is invested in all aspects of IP - placing groups, partners and counsel as well as associates and patent agents.
+After a number of years recruiting in all practice areas, Mitch’s background in negotiating agreements in the music business was likely the fulcrum for his attraction to the world of Intellectual Property, which is where he spends the majority of his time recruiting in all aspects of IP - placing groups, partners and counsel as well as associates and patent agents.

 For a more in depth look at Mitch, the following interview ran on Law Crossing in 2013 or you can garner more bio info in the Member Spotlight feature in the NALSC Fall 2015 Newsletter.